epwalsh/beaker-docs/docs/start/interactive.md

 ### Alternative Base Images

 If you need to use a different base image, pass the `--image` flag when creating a session.
+You can also update you default image for sessions with `beaker config set default_image <image>`.

 Beaker Interactive supports both [Docker](https://docker.com) and [Beaker](../concept/images) images.
 To use a Docker image, prefix the image name with `docker://`.
 To use a